 Does it make sense for you to BYOC?

 BYOC is the right choice for many businesses.
-In fact, any business that wants to benefit from cheaper operational costs, higher quality, and the convenience of a seamless unified communication integration would do well to bring their own carrier.
+In fact, any business that wants to benefit from lower operational costs, higher quality, and the convenience of a seamless unified communication integration would do well to bring their own carrier.

 However, certain businesses will feel the advantages of BYOC even more than others.
 Large enterprises that have a sophisticated, highly complex communications stack will benefit the most.
 This is due to the fact that they need to find the best application and provider for each layer of the communication stack: the telco layer, the UCaaS, CPaaS, and CCaaS.